 And in my case he did not come out of my vagina, I had a c-section and just simply told him that.

 My point is that it is good to be open and honest with your children.
+And as they grow they will be open and honest with you.
 I would not recommend showing your children porn or anything crazy in order to teach them about sex.
 But I would recommend talking to them.
 I can recall when I was in elementary, older kids who were 5th graders came along and told me that a condom was a plastic bag.
 And then gave it to me.
 I was in awe.
 I had a condom.
 I believed that bag was a condom for the longest time.
 It is better for your children to find out sex from you, then it is for them to find out sex from someone else.
 Because his friends may tell them

 - You can’t get a girl pregnant if it is your first time and her first time.
 Which is false

 - If you pull out you can’t get a girl pregnant.
 Which is also false

 - You cannot get STD’s from oral sex.
 Which is once again FALSE.